Skip navigation

 Figure 2: A typical antenna array (A) is made up of rows and columns of individual dual-polarized antenna element pairs (B).
 Antenna arrays can be divided into sub-arrays (C), with each sub-array (D) connected to two radio chains, normally one per polarization.

-The total antenna gain is the product of the array gain and the sub-array gain, as shown in section C of Figure 3.
-The total number of elements determines the maximum gain and the sub-array partitioning allows the steering of high-gain beams over the range of angles.
-Moreover, the sub-array radiation pattern determines the envelope of the narrow beams (the dashed shape in section C of Figure 3).
+Each sub-array has a certain radiation pattern describing the gain in different directions.
+The gain and beam width depend on the size of the sub-array and the properties of the individual antenna elements.
+There is a trade-off between sub-array gain and beam width – the larger the sub-array, the higher the gain and the narrower the beam width, Figure 3, section B. The total antenna gain is the product of the array gain and the sub-array gain, Figure 3, section C. The total number of elements determines the maximum gain and the sub-array partitioning allows the steering of high-gain beams over the range of angles.
+Moreover, the sub-array radiation pattern determines the envelope of the narrow beams (the dashed shape in Figure 3, section C ).
 This has an implication on how to choose an antenna array structure in a real deployment scenario with specific coverage requirements.
+Since each sub-array is normally connected to two radio chains and each radio chain is associated with a cost in terms of additional components, it is important to consider the performance benefits of additional steerability when choosing a cost-efficient array structure.

-Figure 3: An array of sub-arrays supporting high total antenna gain and steerability
+Figure 3: An array of sub-arrays supporting high total antenna gain and steerability.

 Deployment scenarios

-Figure 4: Suitable Massive MIMO configurations, schematic MU-MIMO and SU-MIMO usage ranges, and typical capacity gains in different deployment scenarios
+Figure 4: Suitable Massive MIMO configurations, schematic MU-MIMO and SU-MIMO usage ranges, and typical capacity gains in different deployment scenarios.

 Deployment scenario #1: Dense urban high-rise